theoremlp/rules_multitool/readme.md

 Tools may then be accessed using `@multitool//tools/tool-name`.

+### Workspace Usage

-Instructions for using with WORKSPACE may be found in release notes.
+Instructions for using with WORKSPACE may be found in [release notes](https://github.com/theoremlp/rules_multitool/releases).